inducer/islpy/doc/misc.rst

 * :ref:`automatic-casts` were added.
 * Support for more Python :class:`set`-like behavior was added.
 In particular, the operators `|`, `&', '-', `<`, `<=`, `>`, `>=`, `==`, `!=` work as expected.
+* Support direct construction from string for objects that have a `read_from_str` method.

 Version 2011.2
 --------------